Menu

 5.1.
 Evolution of 3D Printing for the Automotive Industry

 Currently, cars are designed to withstand three, maybe five crashes and last an average of seven to ten years.
-But 3D printing enables the industry to build a car on a solid chassis with an outer body designed for a single crash.
-Then cost-effectively replace that while leaving the basic vehicle structure in place.
+But 3D printing enables the industry to build a vehicle on a solid chassis with an outer body designed for a single crash.
+Then cost-effectively replace that while leaving the underlying vehicle structure in place.
 It could disrupt our concept of accident repair.

 When looking at the aggregated set of records Linknovate has collected for 3D Printing for the Automotive Industry, the general trend looks like the sector is skyrocketing.